Blacksuan19/Dotfiles/README.md

 ## Shortcuts

+### Keybindings

-For tiling, [Bismuth](https://github.com/Bismuth-Forge/bismuth) is used with most of the shortcuts left as default, any changes done are mentioned below.
+Plasma shortcuts under settings is the preferred way to manage keyboard shortcuts, for tiling, [Bismuth](https://github.com/Bismuth-Forge/bismuth) is used with most of the shortcuts left as default, any changes done are mentioned below.

 | key                      | function                                                   |
 | ------------------------ | ---------------------------------------------------------- |